nipy/mindboggle/README.rst

 NOTE: :red:`CURRENTLY MOVING CODE FROM PYTHON 2 TO PYTHON 3...`

-The Mindboggle software package automates shape analysis of anatomical labels and features extracted from human brain MR image data.
+The Mindboggle software package automates shape analysis of anatomical labels and features extracted from human brain magnetic resonance image data.
 Mindboggle can be run as a single command, and can be installed as a cross-platform virtual machine for convenience and reproducibility of results.
 Behind the scenes, open source Python and C++ code run within a modular Nipype